 A study in Sarawak (Aung et al., 2012) showed poor knowledge of healthy eating.
 No associations were found between age and knowledge, attitude and practice.
 However, study among university students in Germany found that age 21 years old and below had significantly higher attitude towards healthy eating as compared to students whose age was more than 21 years old (Harker et al., 2010).
 A previous study reported that the more stressful the respondents, the more they will practice unhealthy diet (Thawabieh and Qaisy 2012).
-Place of living had a significant association with good attitude of healthy eating habit in which students who were staying in hostels showed higher good attitude as compared to students who were staying outside.
-A study in Greece reported that staying away from home caused significant changes in attitude and practice (Papadakis et al.2007).
+Place of living had a significant association with good attitude of healthy eating habit in which students who were staying in hostels showed higher good attitude as compared to students who were staying in a study and practice (Papadakis et al.2007).